symfony/symfony-docs/contributing/code/bc.rst

 ...................

-Interfaces or interface methods tagged with ``@internal`` are meant for internal use in Symfony only and should never be used nor implemented.
+Interfaces or interface methods tagged with ``@internal`` are meant for internal use in Symfony only.
+You should never use nor implement them.

 Safe Operations